Brendan-DH/Qlearning/README.md

 - Modularised system logic which defines the logic of the robotic maintenance system and its environment.

-- A Deep Q Network (DQN) trainer which learns the ideal control policy for the scenario.
+- A multi-agent Deep Q Network (DQN) trainer which learns the ideal control policy for the scenario.

 - A DQN -> Markov process translator, which allows the user to verify properties of the learnt policy.